 Funding for the Arava Institute is from diverse sources.
 These include:

-- Members of the Board of Trustees of the Friends of the Arava Institute
+- Members of the Board of Directors and Board of Trustees of the Friends of the Arava Institute

 - Individual donors and family trusts